For More Than a Decade...

 The Winner’s Circle was introduced in 2014 and was retroactively applied to 2013.
 The Organization of the Year joins the Winner’s Circle for three years.
 While Winner’s Circle organizations may participate in benchmarking, they aren’t included in the ranking or banding.
 After three years, the organization is considered out of the Winner’s Circle and may once again participate in the ranking.

-Current Winner’s Circle organizations are Blue Cross and Blue Shield of North Carolina, KPMG and ADP.
-Previous Winner’s Circle organizations (which are once again eligible to participate in the rankings) are Verizon, Accenture, AT&T, Nationwide, DAU, Vanguard, Qualcomm Inc. and General Mills.
+Current Winner’s Circle organizations are Nationwide, Blue Cross and Blue Shield of North Carolina, and KPMG.
+Previous Winner’s Circle organizations (which are once again eligible to participate in the rankings) are ADP, Inc., Verizon, Accenture, AT&T, DAU, Vanguard, Qualcomm Inc. and General Mills.

 BENCHMARKING